 Getting Out of the Rat Race

 The ability to step off of the wheel and claim your time back is true independence.
-Although it isn’t going to happen over night and it certainly takes some work but it cane is done.
+Although it isn’t going to happen overnight and it indeed takes some work but it cane is done.
 If you have your mind set on financial independence, creating habits for success will help you get there faster.

 Do three things every day